 City fleet gasoline and diesel consumption has remained generally stable since the baseline year of 2012.
 In 2020, there was a decrease in both unleaded gasoline and diesel due to the pandemic.
-We expect 2022 to jump back to average consumption with a goal to steadily decrease over the next decade with the establishment of a fleet electrification policy.
-By 2023, the City of Winter Park is committed to establishing a policy that creates a vehicle replacement and purchase tiered structure that prioritizes zero tail pipe emissions, high fuel efficiency vehicles would help further fleet electrification and fuel usage reduction.
+It is expected to jump back to average consumption in 2022 with a goal to steadily decrease over the next decade with the establishment of a fleet electrification policy as identified in the city's Comprehensive Plan.
+This policy prioritizes zero tail pipe emissions and high fuel efficiency vehicles that would help further fleet electrification and fuel usage reduction when a vehicle replacement/new vehicle is reuired.
 The city plans to expand EV charging stations that would be used for both city employees and for public use.

 Sustainability education and incentivization for city employees also plays a vital role.
 By providing a green procurement guideline, the guesswork of selecting sustainable and compostable products is taken out while the city implements greener purchasing choices.
 City sponsored events, and hired vendors such as catering services, should be required to follow green event policies.
-While green choices are made at the workplace, employees learning about these choices could help make greener choices at home.
+While green choices are made at the workplace, this could help make greener choices at home as well.

-- 1. Increase the city's municipal facilities resiliency and energy use efficiency to the impacts of climate change - 2.
+- I. Increase the city's municipal facilities resiliency and energy use efficiency to the impacts of climate change - 2.
 Improve city services and broaden public access to information about city performance - 3.
 Reduce Local Government Operations (LGO) greenhouse gas emissions - 4.
 Increase energy and water efficiency of existing and new city-owned and city-operated facilities - 5.
-Encourage on-site renewable energy generation at city-owned and city-operated facilities - 6.
-Reduce fossil fuel consumption by city fleet vehicles - 7.
-Communicate, educate and motivate city employees to incorporate more sustainable solutions in their daily actions to change their behaviors in ways that support the objectives of the Sustainability Action Plan - 8.
-Reduce the amount of waste generated from local government operations - 9.
-Encourage reuse and other means of disposal that divert generated waste away from the landfill - 10.
+Encourage on-site renewable energy generation at city-owned and city-operated facilities and reduce fossil fuel consumption by city fleet vehicles - 6.
+Communicate, educate and motivate city employees to incorporate more sustainable solutions in their daily actions to change their behaviors in ways that support the objectives of the Sustainability Action Plan - 7.
+Reduce the amount of waste generated from local government operations - 8.
+Encourage reuse and other means of disposal that divert generated waste away from the landfill - 9.
 Consider reducing carbon emission by implementing four-day work week where applicable

-Indicator Description Baseline 2021 Status 2025 Target 2035 Target LGO-I Local Government Operations greenhouse gas emissions [Tons of carbon dioxide equivalent] 11,315 8,735 40% less than baseline year 80% less than baseline year LGO-2 Energy usage for Local Government Operations [MWh/yr] 16,471 16,443 5% less 15% less LGO-3 City-owned and city-operated facilities audited 3 3 50% 100% LGO-4 Potable water usage [thousands of gallons] 2 - 70,172 50% less TBD LGO-5 City Fleet fuel usage [gallons of unleaded gasoline] 3 143,268 126,747 Downward trend TBD LGO-6 City Fleet fuel usage [gallons of diesel fuel] 3 83,142 64,929 Downward trend TBD

-LGO-7 Number of city-owned Electric Vehicles 4 0 8 Increase Increase LGO-8 Number of Electric Vehicle charging Stations available for city business use [ports] 4 I 13 Increase Increase
+Indicator Description Baseline 2021 Status 2022 Status 2025 Target 2035 Target LGO-I Local Government Operations greenhouse gas emissions [tons of carbon dioxide equivalent] 11,315 8,735 8,735 40% less than baseline year 80% less than baseline year LGO-2 Energy use for Local Government Operations [MWh/yr] 2 16,471 16,443 18,912 5% less 15% less LGO-3 City-owned and city-operated facilities audited 3 3 23 50% 100% LGO-4 Potable water usage [thousands of gallons] - 70,172 66,030 50% less TBD LGO-5 City Fleet fuel usage [gallons of unleaded gasoline] 143,268 126,747 140,486 Downward trend TBD LGO-6 City Fleet fuel usage [gallons of diesel fuel] 3 83,142 64,929 71,697 Downward trend TBD LGO-7 Number of city-owned Electric Vehicles 3 0 8 11 Increase Increase LGO-8 Number of Electric Vehicle charging Stations available for city use [ports] 3 ı 13 13 Increase Increase

-1By the end of 2020, the city had 266kW of installed solar capacity (City Fleet Building, Aloma Water Treatment Plant)
+By the end of 2020, the city had 266kW of installed solar capacity (City Fleet Building, Aloma Water Treatment Plant)